September 16, 2022 3 min read

-Rooting in water is the most effortless method as you just need to put the freshly cut stem of the plant in a glass vase.
-Within 2 to 3 weeks, the plant will start rooting, and you can now move the plant to the soil pot.
-Though, you need to ensure that the water is fresh and you are using a clear glass so that the plant can soak sunlight.
-You will also be able to track the rooting progress with transparent glass.
+Water rooting is the easiest method as you just need to put the freshly cut stem of the plant in a glass vase.
+Within 2 to 3 weeks, the plant will start rooting, and you can now move the plant to a pot of soil.

-Rooting in Soil may be tricky as it requires efforts for propagation.
+Soil rooting is slightly be tricky as you will not be able to see the roots develop underground.
 However, the advantage of rooting in soil is that it saves the cuttings from the sudden transition of putting them in water and then soil.
-However, if you are propagating in soil, you will have to ensure that the soil moisture, humidity, and temperature are well-maintained and are favorable to plants.

-The first step before cutting the stem is to find the right place or portion of the stem to cut.
-Not every stem cutting will root or propagate.
+First, find the right place or portion of the stem to cut.
 Cut a portion with at least 1-2 nodes and some leaves because nodes are where the new roots will grow from.
+Never remove more than 25% of the overall foliage of the plant, to allow the plant ample foliage to recover with.

-It is essential to be patient during your propagation journey as, depending upon the plant, it may take 3 to 4 weeks or more to produce new roots.
+It is essential to be patient during your propagation journey!
+Depending on the plant, it may take 3 to 4 weeks or more to produce new roots.
 If rooting in water, regularly change the water and check any signs of decay.
 You can add a little bit of fertilizer to the water to stimulate growth.
-Moreover, don’t wait long to transplant the cutting into soil pot as it can increase the risk of fungal infections.
+Don’t wait long to transplant the cutting into soil pot as it can increase the risk of fungal infections.
 As soon as you see 1 to 2 inches of growth in the cutting, it is time to transplant it.

 If you are looking to buy hanging and trailing plants or any other plant collections, visitED’s Plant Shop.